10 – Going For The One.

 If you were a teenager in the nineteen seventies, and you asked a Yes fan to name their favorite Yes song, many would have replied with their choice of “And You and I.” The song was extremely popular among Yes fans all throughout the nineteen seventies.
 The question is why was “And You and I,” such a popular choice during that time period.
 The question can only be answered by understanding the time period itself, and furthermore the mindset of the 1970s /1960s rock fan.

 Without going to deep into a social, political, and economic analysis of the 1970s, the one constant theme that appeared in the lyrics of Jon Anderson was Vietnam and the 1960’s Peace Movement.
 What made Anderson’s lyrics so fascinating was the ambiguity of his phrases.
 Yet, just the simple phrase of “You and I,” was what made Yes fans gravitate towards the song.
-The romanticism was clearly evident, as was the search for something more.
+Romanticism was clearly evident, as was the search for something more.
 These were the hallmarks of nineteen seventies culture as inspired by decades of war and social and political unrest.

 “And You and I,” was the band’s most endearing song and their most essential listen.
 The song defined the band’s spirit, talent, and intent like no other Yes song had done before.